Dr. Koen Margodt

 More information

-Read the full statement here
+Read the full post here

 “Koen Margodt is one of the most profound and nuanced scholars within the field of animal ethics.
 His work is a perfect intellectual antidote against polarization and misunderstanding.”